 Interestingly, certain RND membrane proteins are also involved in cell wall biogenesis to remodel and strengthen bacterial cell walls to withstand harsh environmental conditions.
 We determined the structures of Burkholderia multivorans HpnN and Mycobacterium smegmatis MmpL3 transporters, which play major roles in remodeling the cell envelopes of these two bacterial species.
 These two cell wall remodeling machinery structures were separately published in the journal PNAS in 2017 and 2019.

-Recently, they have developed a cryo-electron microscopy (Cryo-EM) methodology termed “Build and Retrieve” (BaR) that allows them to simultaneously solve structures of a variety of proteins from heterogeneous samples.
-The lab has successfully used BaR to determine structures from impure membrane fractions as well as from raw lysates from several tissues, including liver, kidney and brain.
-Coupled with other techniques such as proteomics and interactomics, the BaR methodology should help illuminate the details of biological networks at near atomic resolution.
+I am also very interested in developing a cryo-EM methodology to study membrane proteomes of Gram-negative bacteria.
+To that end, we have recently developed a cryo-electron microscopy (Cryo-EM) methodology termed “Build and Retrieve” (BaR) that allows us to simultaneously solve structures of a variety of proteins from heterogeneous samples.
+We have successfully used BaR to determine structures from impure membrane fractions as well as from raw lysates from several tissues, including the liver, kidney, and brain.
+Coupled with other techniques such as proteomics and interactomics, the BaR methodology should help illuminate the details of biological networks at near-atomic resolution.
 It is expected that in the future, cryo-EM will enable a new perspective on the elucidation of the human interactome at the atomic level.